×

 The amount of Net Interest Expenditure that is disallowed during deduction may be carried forward and deducted in the ensuing ten (10) Tax Periods following the order in which the amount was incurred.

-The provisions for calculating Net Interest Expenditure and claiming deductions on the same to reduce Taxable Income is not applicable on the following Taxable Persons:
+The provisions for calculating Net Interest Expenditure and claiming deductions on the same to reduce Taxable Income are not applicable to the following Taxable Persons:

 1. A Bank.